 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 I offer an initial fifty minute session at a reduced rate of £35.
 You can contact me by phone (07521782213) or email (firstname.lastname@example.org) if you would like to arrange this.

 This will give us the chance to get to know each other and see if we’d like to work together.
 If so, we’ll meet on a weekly basis, at the same agreed time, for a fifty minute session.
 The number of sessions we have is up to you and we can discuss this as part of the assessment.

-For face-to-face sessions I have a practice near Euston.
-A photo of the room is above.
+For face-to-face sessions I have a practice near Finsbury Park.
 I also offer online sessions via Zoom.

 I take regular breaks and will give you as much notice as possible.
 Missed sessions outside agreed periods will need to be paid for so I can hold the slot for you.
 I will always try to rearrange where possible.